xrdocs/8000/_tutorials/cisco-8000-port-assignment.md

 author: Chang Soo Lee
 excerpt: >-
-  This article will highlight how ports are allocated to IFG/Slice/NPU for each Cisco 8000 line card and systems.
+  This article will highlight how ports are allocated to IFG/Slice/NPU for each Cisco 8000 line card and systems (Part 1).
 ---
 {% include toc icon="table" title="Port Assignments on Cisco 8100/8200, Cisco 8700, Cisco 8600, and Cisco 8800 Platforms (Part 1)"%}